-This Masterplan is a draft document which hopes to elicit feedback, comment, ideas and engagement within the Wingham community.
+This is a final Masterplan that is the generated from feedback, comment, ideas and engagement within the Wingham community.

-It is the product of a condensed process of stakeholder engagement and does not represent the views of the whole community.
-It will form the basis of further consultation and design and will support funding applications.
+It is the product of a condensed process of stakeholder engagement, a public exhibition period which resulted in significant community written submissions.
+It will form the basis of further consultation and design development and will support funding applications.

+Design features of the Masterplan
-The masterplan uses the original race track as a walking track and a defining feature for the precinct.

-Areas outside the racecourse walk are deemed casual, public and accessible to

-Areas inside the racecourse walk are bookable, more formalised and have uses restricted to clubs and organisations that have made arrangements with the council.
+- the original race track is proposed as a walking track and a defining feature for the precinct.
+This is named, for the purposes of this document, the Racecourse Walk. - areas outside the Racecourse Walk are deemed casual, public and accessible to all.
+Uses include picnicking, unserviced camping for events, bush tracks and bushland and creek regeneration - areas inside the Racecourse Walk are bookable, more formalised and some have uses restricted to clubs and organisations that have made arrangements with the council.
+Uses include cricket, model airplane events, music festivals, ag field days and RV camping for events.

 The masterplan proposes minor changes to the organisation of uses for those clubs and organisations that are already using the site.
-It proposes ways new organisations may be introduced without impinging on those existing uses.
+It proposes ways new uses and organisations may be introduced without impinging on those existing uses.